Changissnz/extreme_ends__thoughts/README.md

 Here are some thoughts a character in this first image would voice.

 **DISCLAIMER**
 The point of this quotes project is not about humor or morality.
+Since comedy is dead in America, I'd thought these quotes would be of some value to today's American context.
+See, comedic material is only funny in some settings.
+No one wants to live in a circus.
+Rather, people pay extra to attend a circus, once in a big while.

 ![image info](Gemini_Generated_Image_nysq7enysq7enysq.png)